 Working Holiday visa is referred to as International Experience Canada visa.
 IEC program allows young people below 35 years of age who hold valid passports of eligible participating countries to travel and live in Canada.
-This visa allows people to holiday in Canada while working part times to manage expenses for a period of one or two years.
+This visa allows people to holiday in Canada while working part time to manage expenses for a period of one to two years.

 Eligibility criteria for working holiday visa:

-To apply for this visa you must hold valid passport from the country involved in the Working Holiday Program with Australia.
-Eligible countries are:
+To apply for this visa, you must hold valid passport from the country involved in the Working Holiday Program with Canada.